Mueang Sing Historical Park: History

 The history of the site goes back to the period between 857 and 1157, a period when the Khmer Kingdom was flourishing.
-Records show that the town was abandoned until the reign of King Rama I. The name Mueang Sing first showed in the chronicles of the reign of King Rama I (1782-1809), when it was a fortified town protecting the town Kanchanaburi.
+Records show that the town was abandoned until the reign of King Rama I. The name Mueang Sing first showed in the chronicles of the reign of King Rama I (1782–1809), when it was a fortified town protecting the town Kanchanaburi.
 In the reform of provincial administration at the end of the 19th century its status was reduced from Mueang to Tambon (commune).

+The site was first designated as an archaeological monument in 1935 (Royal Gazette, Book 52, S. 75, 8 March 1935) and defined in its extension following survey work between 1960 and 1962 (Royal Gazette, Book 77, S. 60, 29 June 1960).
+After excavation and conservation work starting in 1974, the site was opened to the public as a historical park on 3 April 1997.

+Site

+The site of the entire, not fully excavated city covers a rectangular are of 880 m East-to-West by 1400 m North-to-South extending in the south along the course of the Khwae Noi river.
+It is enclosed by a 7 m high laterite wall and four parallel moats and ramparts with a gate in the center of each section.

+Four monuments are located along the center North-South axis.
+Monument 1, a prasat temple is in the center of the area.
+Northwest of this are the foundations of a second temple building (Monument 2).
+Monuments 3 and 4 towards the South, West of the main North-South road are foundations of buildings, whose purpose is not clear.

 Architecture

-Built in the Bayon-style, the temples date to the Khmer kingdom in the reign of King Jayavarman VII (1180 to 1219).
+Built in the Bayon style, the temples date to the Khmer kingdom in the reign of King Jayavarman VII (1180–1219).
 A stone inscription of Prince Vira Kumara praising his father, 23 cities are named.
 One of these cities was named Srichaiya Singhapura, which some scholars identify with Mueang Sing.

-Four monuments are located inside the area of 736,000 m² enclosed by a laterite wall.
-The south wall winds along the Khwae Noi river course, while the other three sides are quadratic.
-The main monument is in the center of the area.
-Northwest of this are the foundations of a second temple building.
-The other two monuments are of much smaller scale.
+Prehistoric burials

+At the South-Eastern edge outside the city wall on the river bank, remains of four individual have been excavated, which were dated to the late Metal age, c.
+200 CE.
+The individuals were buried with clay pots and jewelry made from shells and stone- and glass beads.